‘A monumental task’: Schools grapple with how to stay open amid omicron surge

 But Paterson students have the advantage of technology: Those without Internet at home are given a hotspot, and when a Chromebook stops functioning, the district provides a new one.

 That’s a world away from Oxford Hills.
-Located about an hour outside Augusta, more than half of students qualify for free or reduced-price lunch — meaning that in addition to missing out on learning if they close, many would also miss a reliable meal.
-The district relied on hybrid learning early in the pandemic and returned more permanently to class over the summer this year.
+Located about an hour outside Augusta, Maine, more than half of students qualify for free or reduced-price lunch — meaning that in addition to missing out on learning if schools close, many would also miss a reliable meal.
+The district relied on hybrid learning early in the pandemic and returned more permanently to class this past summer.

-Henson said mitigation strategies such as universal indoor masking, social distancing and testing have kept community transmission rates in the low teens and 20 percent.
-She’s confident that those strategies will hold up against omicron, though she worries about vaccination rates.
-For children ages 11 and up, just about 50 percent have gotten immunized.
+Henson said mitigation strategies such as universal indoor masking, social distancing and testing have kept community transmission rates in the low teens to 20 percent.
+She’s confident those strategies will hold up against the omicron variant of the coronavirus but worries about vaccination rates.
+For children ages 11 and up, just about 50 percent have gotten fully immunized.

 Nationwide, child vaccinations have been lagging.
-A recent Kaiser Family Foundation analysis found that 16.7 percent of 5-11-year-old children had a first dose as of early December — a month after the CDC recommended the Pfizer-BioNTech vaccine for those in that age group.
+A recent Kaiser Family Foundation analysis found that 16.7 percent of 5-to-11-year-olds had at least one dose as of early December — a month after the CDC recommended the Pfizer-BioNTech coronavirus vaccine for those in that age group.

 Even if Oxford Hills manages to keep the virus at bay in classrooms, the district could be easily overwhelmed if a large number of bus drivers or teachers called in sick.
 Recruiting bus drivers was a challenge even before the pandemic.
 The district has had to shut down and consolidate routes, stagger elementary school start times and offer new drivers a $1,500 signing bonus.

 Many of the drivers are older, making them potentially more vulnerable to the new variant.
-The district has researched the possibility of contracting with a bus service, but Henson said that contracts are not interested.
+The district has researched the possibility of contracting with a bus service, but Henson said contractors are not interested.

 “There really is no contingency plan,” she said.
 “We are just having to take this week by week.”